 After reading an article about research into a vaccine against Alzheimers I forwarded it to my sister.
 Faced with the prospect of marrying a local farmer and becoming a fifth generation dairymaid, she left home at seventeen to train as a nurse.
 She was later employed as a recreational therapist in a dementia unit.
 As a fellow Baby Boomer, she is no doubt watching scientific developments with both professional and personal interest!

 Dementia and Alzheimer’s are modern day scourges of society, just as smallpox, polio, typhoid and many other diseases were in the past.
 Unfortunately, we must now add Covid-19 to the mix.
-It will be interesting to see how our more individualistic society reacts if and when an effective vaccine becomes available.
-Already, ethical and religious issues are being raised about the testing one of the most promising vaccines in development.
+I am so thankful to have had my two shots of vaccine.

 For a history of vaccination in Australia, CLICK HERE